Kim Jerray-Silver

-Kimberley Jerray-Silver (born 10 June 1977) is a former English international footballer.
+Kimberley Jerray-Silver (born 10 June 1977) is a former English international footballer and a current firefighter.
 She was a full–time professional player with Fulham, whom she joined from Arsenal.

 Football career

 Club

 Jerray-Silver won the 1995–96 FA Women's Premier League Cup with Wembley Ladies.
 In the final against Doncaster Belles, she came on as a second-half substitute.
 The game finished 2–2 before Wembley won on penalties.

 International

 In May 1996 Jerray-Silver won a solitary England cap in a 3–0 Euro qualifying win over Portugal at Griffin Park.

+Jerray-Silver was given number 117 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Personal life

-Jerray-Silver became a firefighter and was among the first on the scene at Edgware Road during the 7 July 2005 London bombings.
+Jerray-Silver became a firefighter, working for the London Fire Brigade in 2005 and was among the first on the scene at Edgware Road during the 7 July 2005 London bombings.

+In July 2025, Jerray-Silver was awarded the British Citizen Award Medal of Honour for Services to the Community (BCAc), in recognition of her contributions to the local community in Ealing.
+This will be presented at the Palace of Westminster on 24 July 2025.